 Northern and the Customers are free to raise issues concerning imbalance management and costs in next general Section 4 base rate case.

-In the event that Northern attempts to collect any portion or all of the principal of the SLA balance from its customers in any manner and at any time, other than the SLA Credit amounts provided for in this settlement, the Customers shall have the right to challenge Northern's attempt to recover any portion of such principal; provided, however, that the Customers shall not have the right to challenge that the principal balance as of March 31, 1999 was $12,276,650 (Cash of $1,403,334 and Liability of $10,873,316).
-As to the monthly changes to the SLA balance that have occurred or will occur from March 31, 1999 forward, the Customers shall have not only the right to challenge Northern's attempt to recover any portion of the principal SLA balance but also the right to seek disallowance of, and to challenge in all respects, such post-March 31, 1999 monthly changes to the SLA balance.
-The Customers' agreement not to challenge that the SLA balance as of March 31, 1999 was $12,276,650 does not establish $12,276,650 as a permanent floor for the SLA balance.
-Northern and the Customers agree that monthly changes to the SLA balance could produce a post-March 31, 1999 SLA balance less than $12,276,650.
+In the event that Northern files to collect any portion or all of the principal of the SLA balance from its customers in any manner and at any time, other than the SLA Credit amounts provided for in this settlement, the Customers shall have the right to challenge Northern's proposed recovery of such amount; however, the Customers shall not have the right to challenge the principal balance as of March 31, 1999 of $12,276,650 (Cash of $1,403,334 and Liability of $10,873,316).
+As to the monthly changes to the SLA balance post March 31, 1999 forward, the Customers shall have the right to seek disallowance of, and to challenge in all respects, the difference between the SLA balance on March 31, 1999 and the SLA balance at the time of Northern’s filing to recover the SLA balance.
+Northern and the Customers agree that future monthly changes to the SLA balance as a result of the ongoing SLA mechanism could produce a postMarch 31, 1999 SLA balance less than $12,276,650.

-In the event that Northern attempts to collect any portion of the SLA balance from its customers in any manner and at any time, the Customers shall have the right to receive all relevant data associated with the monthly SLA amounts from March 31, 1999 forward.
+In the event that Northern attempts to collect any portion of the SLA balance from its customers in any manner and at any time, the Customers shall have the right to receive all relevant data associated with the monthly changes to the SLA balance post March 31, 1999 forward.

 Notwithstanding the immediately preceding paragraphs 2 and 3, (a) rates under the settlement SLA arrangement for Docket Nos.
-RP01-76-000 and RP01-396-000 are final and any future remedy sought pursuant to the provisions of this settlement will not change the settlement rates in Docket Nos.
-RP01-396-000 and RP01-76-000 although such remedy may change the post-March 31, 1999 balance(s) which underlie those rates; (b) all monthly SLA Credits recorded to the SLA balance pursuant to this settlement are final and Northern will not seek to recapture such SLA Credits for its account in any future proceeding; and (c) Northern shall not seek to terminate such SLA Credits before the effective date of rates in Northern’s next general Section 4 rate case.Carlton:
+RP01-76-000 and RP01-396-000 are final; (b) all monthly SLA Credits recorded to the SLA balance pursuant to this settlement are final and Northern will not seek to recapture such SLA Credits for its account in any future proceeding; and (c) Northern shall not seek to terminate such SLA Credits before the effective date of rates in Northern’s next general Section 4 rate case.

+Any future remedy sought pursuant to the provisions of this settlement will not change the settlement rates in Docket Nos.
+RP01-396-000 and RP01-76-000, but may change the post March 31, 1999 SLA balances for purposes of future SLA rate filings.

+Carlton:

 The 2001/02 fixed Carlton surcharge shall be $0.0175; the ANR buyout amount shall be $0.0062; the Small Customer buyout amount shall be $0.083.